CouncilofLorien/counciloflorien.github.io/docs/cards/N/narya.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Gandalf only._ +4 prowess, +1 body, +2 direct influence for the rest of the turn.
 Immediately untap all unwounded characters in Gandalf's company.
-Gandalf makes a corruption check modified by -5. <br>_“‘For this is the Ring of Fire and with it you may rekindle hearts in a world the grows chill.’”_ ***---LotRVI***
+Gandalf makes a corruption check modified by -5. <br>_“‘For this is the Ring of Fire and with it you may rekindle hearts in a world the grows chill.’”_ ***---&NoBreak;LotRVI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>